 The CaixaForum Madrid is a renowned art center in the heart of the capital of Spain, close to the Museo del Prado, the Museo Nacional Centro de Arte Reina Sofia and the Thyssen-Bornemisza museum.

 Opened to the public in 2008, the CaixaForum is housed in the former Mediodìa powerhouse, renovated and expanded after a design by Swiss architects Herzog & de Meuron, which has become one of the city’s urban landmarks.
 The center is easily recognizable by its rusted steel cladding and its famous vertical-garden facade, designed in collaboration with French botanist Patrick Blanc.
 The center opened to the public in 2008.

 Herzog & de Meuron designed a largely new 7-story building, retaining only the brick facades of the existing building.
-As in the Museu Blau in Barcelona, the architects created a covered plaza at the entrance level, in order to provide a sheltered gathering space for the center visitors and the passersby.
+As in the Museu Blau in Barcelona, the architects created a covered plaza at the entrance level, to provide a sheltered gathering space for the center visitors and the passersby.

 Caixaforum Madrid, north facade; photo by Wojtek Gurak

 The covered plaza at the ground floor with the main entrance, photos courtesy Herzog & de Meuron, and by Jorge Cano

 From a functional perspective, the center is divided into two parts, one above and one below the ground, with the covered plaza in between.

-The two floors located underground accommodate a 311-seat auditorium-theater, multifunctional rooms, service spaces, and a parking; while the levels above ground house the entrance lobby, exhibition galleries, administration offices, a bookshop, and a panoramic restaurant.
+The two floors located underground accommodate a 311-seat auditorium-theater, multifunctional rooms, service spaces, and a car park; while the levels above ground house the entrance lobby, exhibition galleries, administration offices, a bookshop, and a panoramic restaurant.

 The entrance lobby, photo by Mertxe Iturrioz